rfuzzo/MorrowindPlusPlus/fundamentals/fixes.md

 [**Nordic Mesh Improvements**](https://www.nexusmods.com/morrowind/mods/46792) by [Remiros](https://www.nexusmods.com/morrowind/users/899234)\
  Replaces the meshes for all nordic weapons.

-* On MO2 installation, check the following options in the BAIN installer:
+* On MO2 installation, check the following options in the installer:
   * [x] 00 Core
   * [x] 01 Weapon Sheathing Patch

 [**Silver Mesh Improvements**](https://www.nexusmods.com/morrowind/mods/46787) by [Remiros](https://www.nexusmods.com/morrowind/users/899234)\
 Replaces the meshes of the silver weapons with higher quality ones.

-* On MO2 installation, check the following options in the BAIN installer:
+* On MO2 installation, check the following options in the installer:
   * [x] 00 Core
   * [x] 01 Weapon Sheathing Patch

 [**Overlooked Meshes Replacer**](https://www.nexusmods.com/morrowind/mods/46855) by [Remiros](https://www.nexusmods.com/morrowind/users/899234)\
 Replaces a lot of meshes that haven't (properly) been covered by other mods yet.

-* On MO2 installation, check the following options in the BAIN installer:
+* On MO2 installation, check the following options in the installer:
   * [x] 00 Core
   * [x] 01 Iron Repair Prongs